JereKuusela/valheim-upgrade_world/README.md

 - `chests_search [id1,id2,...] [...args]`: Searches chests and stands for given items.
 - `clean_chests [...args]`: Removes missing objects from chests.
 - `clean_dungeons [...args]`: Optimizes old dungeons.
+- `clean_duplicates [...args]`: Removes objects that already have the same object at the same position.
 - `clean_health [...args]`: Removes excess health data from creatures and structures.
   - This removes the current health if it equals the maximum health.
 When current health is missing, the game uses the maximum health as the default value.
   - This will affect creatures that have taken damage but healed back to full health.